Unipisa/diaparser/README.md

 You may also provide the input in a file in CoNLL-U format.

-Further examples of how to use the parser and experiment with it can be found in the notebook [DiaParser](demo/DiaParser.ipynb).
+Further examples of how to use the parser and experiment with it can be found in this [notebook](demo/DiaParser.ipynb).

 ### Training